porras/rubystdlib/README.md

 This will compile the C code (you will need `make` and `gcc` installed, these instructions for [Mac](http://stackoverflow.com/questions/9353444/how-to-use-install-gcc-on-mac-os-x-10-8-xcode-4-4/9353468#9353468), [Ubuntu](https://help.ubuntu.com/community/InstallingCompilers#Installing_the_GNU_C_compiler_and_GNU_C.2B-.2B-_compiler) and [Windows](http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/) can probably help), and run the example.

-The `fiddle/go` directory contains the example redone (partially, only the most basic part, for demonstration purposes) in Go.
-It works the same (`make run`), but it requires Go 1.5.
+The `fiddle/go` and `fiddle/crystal` directories contain the example redone (partially, only the most basic part, for demonstration purposes) in Go and Crystal.
+They work the same (`make run`), but they require Go 1.5 or Crystal (not sure which versions work, definitely with 0.9.0).

 ## Reference links